 Substance Abuse and Addiction

-For example, someone may not have been diagnosed with a mental health disorder before developing benzodiazepine addiction.
+Some people may not have been diagnosed with a mental health disorder such as anxiety or depression before developing an addiction.
 For example, if a person who is addicted to Xanax tries quitting the drug on their own, they could experience acute anxiety and other withdrawal symptoms.

-Now, they are caught in the vicious cycle of co-occurring disorders, the mental health condition of anxiety, and the Xanax-related substance use disorder.
+Now, they are caught in the vicious cycle of co-occurring disorders with drug misuse and addiction, the mental health condition of anxiety, and the Xanax-related substance use disorder.
 This example is certainly plausible, but it is not the only example of how co-occurring disorders occur in a dual diagnosis.

 The Treatment Process for Dual Diagnosis